 Lord Carlile claimed the Deputy Prime Minister and party president Tim Farron put out "misleading" press releases calling for Lord Rennard to apologise for his actions without seeing the independent report into the peer's behaviour by Alistair Webster QC.

-Lord Rennard (right) at the Liberal Democrat conference The party inquiry concluded that “no further action” was necessary but called on Lord Rennard to apologise.
+The party inquiry concluded that “no further action” was necessary but called on Lord Rennard to apologise.

 The peer denied any wrongdoing for more than a year after the complaints surfaced and police dropped an investigation into the allegations.